artsy/README/playbooks/agile/team-working-agreement.md

 1. Establish the top 5 habits as the team working agreement.
 1. Revisit the work agreement during each retro for additions/changes.

-## Sample team disciplines (habits)
+## Sample team habits

-* Any change to the Sprint Backlog requires Product Manager approval.
+* Any change to the sprint backlog requires product manager approval.
-* Always adhere to the Definition of Done criteria for User Stories.
+* Always adhere to the Definition of Done criteria for user stories.
-* Update the Backlog before each day’s Standup.
+* Update the backlog before each day’s standup.
-* Keep cell phones away during every Agile Event.
+* Keep cell phones and laptops away during every sprint meeting.
 * Don’t commit to unknown stories.
 * Documentation for critical tasks.
 * Identify dependencies.
-* Use the Impediment Backlog (or swimlane) for blocked issues.
+* Use an impediment backlog for blocked issues.
 * Adhere to code documentation standards.
 * Respect your team member’s time.
 * Don't be afraid to ask for help.